โœจ Trusted reviews and recommendations across tech, lifestyle, and more

 • One-hand in-seat center fold plus large front and rear-accessible storage basket and four cup holders.

-• 5-point harness, adjustable canopy and tension settings, meets federal safety standards.
+• 5-point harness, adjustable canopy, and federal safety compliance support everyday use.

 Cons:

-• Seat and car seat fabrics require hand washing only, which takes more time than machine-washable alternatives.
+• Seat and car seat fabrics may require hand washing, which takes more effort than machine-washable padding.

-• Rear-facing max of 30 lbs and overall max of 50 lbs may require an earlier upgrade for faster-growing children.
+• Car seat and stroller limits may require an upgrade for faster-growing children.

 Safety 1st Smooth Ride Travel System Stroller with OnBoard FLX Infant Car Seat (Newborn to Toddler)